 - Please label samples clearly.
 Label 1.5ml tubes on both the side and on top of the tube.
 For strip tubes, label the first and last tube (please keep samples in the same order as listed on the Sample Submission Form).
 Label plates on front of plate.
 Sample IDs must be unique identifiers for each sample.
 Samples cannot be named generically (e.g. Sample 1, Sample 2, etc.).

 - For pooled libraries, please contact us for details regarding input concentration and volume.

 - Please make sure samples are shipped in the proper storage conditions.
 For pooled libraries, please ship with dry ice.
-DNA samples should be shipped with wet ice or ice packs.
 If dropping samples off in person, samples can be stored on wet ice or ice packs.

 - Please fill out completely the Sample Submission Form.
 Send one completed copy via email to email@example.com.
 Please print out a second completed copy and submit with your samples.
 If you have questions when filling out the submission form, please email firstname.lastname@example.orgPlease ship samples to: